sara-silvaad/Connectome_GCL/README.md

       ...
       | subject_n

+The file scs_desikan.mat contains the structural connectivity matrices, corr_matrices holds the functional connectivity matrices, and HCP_behavioral.csv includes demographic and behavioral information.
+All data are derived from the HCP(https://www.humanconnectome.org/study/hcp-young-adult).

 # Running the code

-1. Change DATA_PATH and FC_DOWNLOAD_NAME in config files
+1. Change DATA_PATH and FC_DOWNLOAD_NAME in the config files to match the directory structure where the data is stored.

 2. Run
-   2.1 CL
-   Stand on folder GCL and python run_mains_supervised.py with no arguments run_mains_supervised.py ...

-   2.2 No CL
+   2.1 Graph Contrastive Learning (GCL)
+   Navigate to the GCL folder and run the following command: python run_mains_supervised.py The script run_mains_supervised.py trains a Contrastive Learning model with and without data augmentation.
+It first performs the pre-training step, followed by the fine-tuning step.

+   2.2 Graph Representation Learning (GRL) - without Contrastive Learning Navigate to the GRL folder and run one of the following commands:
+   - python run_models_DA.py  # Train the model with data augmentation
-   Stand on folder GRL and python run_models_{}.py where {} can be one of DA or GCN to train the model with and without data augmentation respectively:
+   - python run_models_GCN.py  # Train the model without data augmentation
-     run_models_DA.py
-     run_models_GCN.py

 # Contact